KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/how-do-i-apply-for-financial-aid.md

 ---
+accordion_page: 'Financial Aid FAQ'
-question: "How do I apply for Financial Aid?"
+card_heading: "How do I apply for Financial Aid?"
 order: 4
 ---